minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

   You may use long strings (`[[...]]`) to save even more escapes or if you need multiline strings.
 * Use "method"-style to call `string.*` functions: `s:find("luanti")` instead of `string.find(s, "luanti")`.
-  (An exception is made for `string.char`, which does not take a string as its first argument.)
+  (Exceptions are made for `string.char`, which does not take a string as its first argument, and for `string.format`, where the first argument is typically a string literal.)
 * Use `s == ""` to check whether a string is empty.
 * Use `#s` (instead of `s:len()`) to get the length of a string.
 * Prefer pattern matching over manual string manipulation if it is simpler.